Adobe bread

-Adobe bread, also called oven bread, is a type of bread typical of the Pueblo peoples of the Southwestern United States.
+Adobe bread, also called oven bread or pueblo bread, is a type of bread typical of the Pueblo peoples of the Southwestern United States.
 The bread is often shaped like animals typical of the region.
+The bread is baked in a beehive-shaped outdoor adobe oven known as an horno.

+Ingredients

+The basic dough is made with yeast, flour, salt, warm water, and either butter, lard, or shortening.
+Sometimes eggs or a sweetener such as honey or sugar is added to the dough as well.
 The dough often contains meat, vegetables, seeds, or nuts.
-The bread is baked in a beehive-shaped outdoor adobe oven known as an horno.

-The basic dough is made with yeast, flour, salt, warm water and a sweetener such as honey or sugar.